-Participate in an enjoyable trip afloat exploring Scotland’s West Highland and Island Shores while learning a range of sailing skills.
+Participate in an enjoyable trip afloat exploring Scotland’s West Highland and Island Shores while learning a range of sailing skills by taking advantage of our Hebrides yacht charter cruise.
 Visit islands, secluded anchorages and view wild life in its natural environment while making passage in a luxurious ocean going sailing yacht.
 The Skippers are professional seafarers and fully qualified RYA Offshore Yachtmasters.
 Cruise Ecosse Ltd have been providing sailing holidays in Scotland since 1993 and really know how to get everyone involved while maintaining a relaxed social atmosphere.
 The Skippers also prepare the meals but needs help with the washing up.

 From our secure and sheltered base in Tobermory it allows us a variety of destinations that can be explored in a week.